TZstatsADS/ads-spring2023-project1-elise1210/README.md

 + Three sections are explained in the report:

-i.Comparison of words frequency between three philosophers.
+i.Comparison of words frequency between philosophers.

 ii.Among three famous philosophers, which words they used frequently?